macaon/ets2-local-radio-linux/README.md

 - **Multi-country Support**: Supports radio stations from multiple European countries
 - **Web Interface**: Modern, responsive web interface with real-time updates

+## Todo

+- **Proper signal strength use**: Everything is at 100% at the moment = purely cosmetic.
+I aim to have similar functionality to the original Windows version.
+- **Proper country switching**: Currently only detects nearest city.
+Implement log file parsing along with telemetry to figure out when borders are crossed.
+- **Controller input**: Switch channels using a controller.

 ## Installation

 1. **Clone the repository**: